Janaka Ratnayake: Commonwealth Games 2018 bid

 He was also appointed as a director on the committee responsible for organising the bid for Sri Lanka to host the Commonwealth Games in 2018.

-Chairman of Public Utilities Commission of Sri Lanka (2021 - )
+Chairman of Public Utilities Commission of Sri Lanka (2021–2023)

 In the year 2021, Janaka was appointed as the Chairman of the Public Utilities Commission of Sri Lanka.
 Amidst rumors of an apparent abolishment of the commission, he was tasked with reinstating the importance of this entity as a power and water regulator.
 Within the first few months of his appointment, the PUCSL approved Sri Lanka's largest power plant in over a decade, which will contribute 300MW to the national grid.
 Subsequently, the PUCSL launched the first phase of its program to provide National Vocational Qualification (NVQ 3 Level) free to trained electricians islandwide in March 2021 with the aim of qualifying 45,000 electricians within the next two years.

-In 2022, he gained national attention with the Public Utilities Commission making inconsistent commitments on maintaining the national power supply amidst the Sri Lankan economic crisis.
+In 2022, he gained national attention with the Public Utilities Commission making commitments on maintaining the national power supply amidst the Sri Lankan economic crisis.

+In 2023, he was removed by parliament.